-Opportunities include packing for our Backpack Program, distributing at Free Family Farmers Markets, coordinating School Pantries and working on our Mobile Eatery food truck.
+Opportunities include packing for our Backpack Program, distributing at Free Family Farmers Markets, helping with School Pantries and working on our Mobile Eatery food trucks.

 The Food Bank hosts a number of events each year.
 From Empty Bowls to open houses, we are always in need of committee members, beverage servers, greeters, and general event support.

 Join a department team.
 Help is needed with bulk mailings, data entry, clerical needs, and other special projects for the various departments of the Food Bank.

 From catering preparation to assistance on our Mobile Eateries, the Food Bank chefs and kitchen staff need volunteers year round for various projects and feeding programs. *Must have a food handlers license which are available free for volunteers through the Tulsa City-County Health Department.

 Free Family Farmers' Markets

 Enjoy the opportunity to work outside, organize, and assist families at CAP early learning center sites, as they receive nutritious, fresh produce.